maxsdw/vRap-js/README.md

-domEl | Specify the DOM element that wraps the view | jQuery Object insertTo | Specify the DOM element where to insert the view wrapper when domEl wasn't defined | jQuery Object model | Set the model associated to the view using its alias | String style | Set one or more css clasess to attach to the object's domEl | String config.events | Configure event handlers for specific interactions | Object
+domEl | Specify the DOM element that wraps the view | jQuery Object insertTo | Specify the DOM element where to insert the view wrapper when domEl wasn't defined | jQuery Object model | Set the model associated to the view using its alias | String style | Set one or more css classes to attach to the object's domEl | String config.events | Configure event handlers for specific interactions | Object

 ### Controller